 Prospector® is a material search engine with data for more than 70,000 products.
-Ingredient descriptions, MSDSs, certifications and more are at your fingertips - register for free now!
+Discover and research ingredient descriptions, MSDSs, certifications and more - register for free now!

 |Fire Resistant Coating by Buckman Laboratories, Inc. - This formula for fire resistant coating utilizes the product Bulab® Flamebloc.|

 |Sand-Filled Flooring by Huntsman Performance Products - Floors of this type, where an epoxy matrix is used to bind sand and/or other pigment-like fillers into a monolithic floor surface, are very popular, especially for industrial areas.
 Systems can be formulated to give good abrasion resistance, high impact capacity, easy maintenance, and good chemical resistance.|

 |View All Maintenance/Protective/Industrial Coatings Materials|

 References and resources: